funtech64/logicrip-html/README.md

 - 🚀 **My AI Work:** I also build LLMs and GPT tools that use clean logic data — see my other repos or visit [logicalfallacies.fun](http://logicalfallacies.fun) for more.
 - ✍️ **Author:** [Your Name] — passionate about clear thinking and fair debate.

+## Development

+The site now uses [Jekyll](https://jekyllrb.com/) with a custom layout and no theme.
+Run `jekyll build` or `jekyll serve` to generate the site locally.

 ## License

 Open-source for learning & non-commercial use.
 Feel free to fork, clone, or share!

 ## Live Site